AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/eventhub.md

 ## Create a connection

 A connection specifies a source and contains your credentials for that source.
-Only one connection is required per Azure EventHubs account as it can be used to create multiple source connectors to bring in different data.
+Only one connection is required per Azure Event Hubs account as it can be used to create multiple source connectors to bring in different data.

 **API format**